gwaldron/osgearth/docs/source/developer/shader_composition.rst

 Shader Packages
 ---------------

-Earlier we shows you how to inject functions using ``VirtualProgram``.
+Earlier we showed you how to inject functions using ``VirtualProgram``.
 The Shader Composition Framework also provides the concept of a ``ShaderPackage`` that supports more advances methods of shader management.
 We will talk about some of those now.